acmcsufoss/form/README.md

 A Python platform managing authenticated Discord form submissions within the server through automated links.

-Certainly!
-Here's a more concise version of the "Development" section for your project's README, covering the topics of adding new dependencies, adding new scripts, and installing project dependencies:

 ## Development

 ### Adding dependencies and scripts